buraksezer/olric/README.md

 Members propagates their birthdate(Unix timestamp in nanoseconds) to the cluster.
 The coordinator is the oldest member in the cluster.
 If the coordinator leaves the cluster, the second oldest member elected as the coordinator.

-OlricDB has a component called **fsck** which is responsible for keeping underlying data structures consistent:
+Olric has a component called **fsck** which is responsible for keeping underlying data structures consistent:

 * Works on every node,
 * When a node joins or leaves, the cluster coordinator pushes the new partition table.
 Then, fsck goroutine runs immediately and moves the partitions and backups to their new hosts,